James Graham (playwright): Career

 In 2022, it was announced that Graham had written the book for a new musical about the life of televangelist Tammy Faye Messner, with Elton John and Jake Shears writing the music.
-'Tammy Faye' will open at the Almeida Theatre in October 2022.
+Tammy Faye opened at the Almeida Theatre in October 2022, and was nominated for four Olivier Awards, winning two.
+Tammy Faye transferred to Broadway in October 2024 and closed two months later.